 As the verification requires multiple copies of the state, another possible way for Merlins to cheat is to send different states rather than identical copies.
-To this end, Arthur performs \textit{Symmetry Test}: a swap test between two states, which accepts with certainty if the two states are identical and has a constant probability to reject when the two-state overlap is under a certain threshold.
-The $QMA(k)$ protocol may be significantly reduced by simulating the $k$ Merlins with a single Merlin who sends a product state of the $k$ copies $|\psi\rangle^{\otimes k}$, yet in this case Arthur need to guarantee the unentanglement among the $k$ subsystems.
-Arthur can ask for the proof state $|\psi\rangle^{\otimes k} \in {\mathbb{C}_d }^{\otimes k}$ from another Merlin and conduct a \textit{Product Test}~\cite{Harrow:2013:TPS:2432622.2432625}, which applies the swap test to each of the $k$ pairs of corresponding subsystems of the two states.
-The proof will be accepted if all the swap tests passes and rejected otherwise.
-With the help of the product test, we can simulate the $k$-prover protocol with only 2 Merlins, which corresponds to the complexity result QMA($k$)=QMA(2) for $k\geq 2$~\cite{Harrow:2013:TPS:2432622.2432625}.
+For this reason, Arthur performs \textit{Symmetry Test}: a swap test between two states, which accepts with certainty if the two states are identical and has a constant probability to reject when the two-state overlap is under a certain threshold.
+The QMA($K$) protocol may be significantly reduced by simulating the $K$ Merlins with a single Merlin who sends a product state of the $K$ copies $|\psi\rangle^{\otimes K}$, yet in this case Arthur needs to guarantee the unentanglement among the $K$ subsystems.
+To this end Arthur can ask for the proof state $|\psi\rangle^{\otimes K} \in {\mathbb{C}_d }^{\otimes K}$ from another Merlin and conduct a \textit{Product Test}~\cite{Harrow:2013:TPS:2432622.2432625}, which applies the swap test to each of the $K$ pairs of corresponding subsystems of the two states.
+The proof will be accepted if all the swap tests pass and rejected otherwise.
+With the help of the product test, we can simulate the $K$-prover protocol with only 2 Merlins, which corresponds to the complexity result QMA($K$)=QMA(2) for $K\geq 2$~\cite{Harrow:2013:TPS:2432622.2432625}.

 Overall, Arthur performs one of the four aforementioned tests with constant probability (e.g. 1/4 each).
 As a consequence, we have an efficient quantum algorithm to verify SAT with perfect completeness and constant soundness, using two unentangled proofs of length $O(\sqrt{n}\log n)$ qubits (see Materials and methods for a summary of the protocol).